sczyh30/vertx-kue/docs/en/vertx-kue-features-en.md

 ### Job Logs

 Job-specific logs enable you to expose information to the UI at any point in the job's life-time.
-To do so we can simply invoke `jog.log(str)` method, which accepts a message string:
+To do so we can simply invoke `job.log(str)` method, which accepts a message string:

 ```java
 job.log("job ttl failed");